JLLQA/JLLQA_secondAssessment/README.md

 ```
 Step 1.
 Clone a copy of the repository to your local machine.
 Step 2.
 Follow the steps above from [Installing](### Installing)
 Step 3.
-Navigate from BM--> src/main/resources --> application-prod.properties and follow the sintructions within the file
+Navigate from BM--> src/main/resources --> application-prod.properties and follow the instructions within the file
 Step 4.
 Navigate to the location of the BM-0.0.1-SNAPSHOT.jar file in clone repository folder.
 Step 5.
 Right-click in the folder and select "Git Bash Here".
 Step 6.
 Once in the Git Bash terminal enter the following command: